aws/aws-cli/awscli/examples/cloudtrail/create-subscription.rst

   }
   }
   Starting CloudTrail service...
-  Logs will be delivered to my-bucket
+  Logs will be delivered to amzn-s3-demo-bucket